kehantan/labbook/docs/protease_assay/protease_activity.rst

 #.
 In a black 96 well plate, add 10 uL of substrate into 90 uL of protease of different concentrations.
 #.
 Incubate.
 37 C, 30 mins.
 #.
 Read plate at 350 nm emission and 440 nm excitation.
 #.
-If the curve does not reach a plateau, incubate another 30 mins.
+If the curve does not reach a plateau, incubate another 30 mins, then read the plate again.

 *Note:* Plot the curve of protease activity, find the Vmax and Km value.
 Use the Km value as the concentration for substrate optimisation.